ryu1kn/whatsdone/README.md

 - frontend
   - ~~React + flux~~
   - React + Redux ⬅️ Now here

-## CI/CD
+## Continuous Integration / Continuous Delivery

 Commits to the master branch automatically goes to the production after the successful test execution.
-This includes the changes to the infrastructure settings.
+This includes the changes to the infrastructure.

+For CI/CD, What's Done uses Travis CI.
+For more information about CI setup, see its [README](./ci/README.md)

 ### Deploying entire system